clojure/tools.reader/README.md

 Rationale
 ========================================

-clojure.tools.reader offers all functionality of the reader from the upcoming clojure-1.5.0, and more.
+clojure.tools.reader offers all functionality of the reader from clojure-1.5.0, and more.

 This means safer read/read-string, an edn-only reader, tagged-literals support, default-data-reader-fn support for every Clojure version >=1.3.0